xlsrln/cat/cat_rules.md

 - When applicable, points for power stage (counts towards the team)

 #### Team championship:
-- There is one team championship
+- There is a team championship.
+Teams are handled in #paddock
 - The best two drivers per team for each rally score team points
-- It's encouraged to have the same car for everyone in the team
+- For each rally, everyone in the team should use the same car

 #### Liveries
 - Custom liveries, numberplates and team liveries are optional but encouraged